Investment Licence - MiFID

 FCA, United Kingdom

-We can help you obtain an investment license in the UK (FCA).
+We can help you obtain an investment licence in the UK (FCA).
 We will spend time with you to understand your business model.
 We will establish the investment services and activities you wish to provide as well as the financial instruments you wish to deal with.
 We will advise you on the initial capital requirements as well as the regulatory conditions, including operational and management requirements.

 Our service includes: